 As companies increase their investments in sales enablement, stakeholders now have a strong desire to understand which metrics are driving positive results.
 The Sales Enablement Analytics Report provides effective strategies for measuring enablement success across three main areas: Performance, Proficiency, and Productivity.

-To learn which sales enablement metrics are driving tangible business outcomes, register for the live webinar with Jon Perera, CMO of Highspot.
+To learn which sales enablement metrics are driving tangible business outcomes, download the full report, here.